H4rtland/masters/week11/README.md

 ![image](https://github.com/H4rtland/masters/blob/master/week11/imgs/cl_dist_1.png "")

 We can clearly see the beginnings of a gaussian distribution here, but it still isn't very well defined.
+(Looking at this later on, I think I can say for sure that the spiky nature of this histogram is due to the likelihood loop increasing the number of events by 25 each time, and the histogram plotting with bin widths of 15, meaning that it's impossible for some bins to ever have data in).

 The problem now is the time factor.
 Just generating these 300 data points took this long

 ```
 real    12m55.262s